๐Ÿ‡ช๐Ÿ‡บEuropean History โ€“ 1945 to Present

 Single European Act (1986)

-• Introduced qualified majority voting (QMV) in the Council, allowing decisions without unanimous consent and preventing single-country vetoes on market issues
+• Introduced qualified majority voting (QMV) in the Council, allowing decisions without unanimous consent and preventing single-country vetoes on market issues.
+This was critical because unanimity requirements had caused years of legislative gridlock (sometimes called "Eurosclerosis" in the 1970s and early 1980s).

-• Expanded scope beyond economics—added environmental policy, social policy, and regional development to European competence for the first time
+• Expanded scope beyond economics by adding environmental policy, social policy, and regional development to European competence for the first time

 The Maastricht Moment: From Community to Union

 The end of the Cold War created both opportunity and pressure for deeper integration.
-The Maastricht Treaty represented the most ambitious leap yet—transforming an economic community into a political union with shared citizenship and a common currency.
+German reunification in 1990 made France and other partners especially eager to anchor a larger Germany within a tighter European framework.
+The Maastricht Treaty represented the most ambitious leap yet, transforming an economic community into a political union with shared citizenship and a common currency.

 Maastricht Treaty (1992)